-B.C. is expanding testing to find new cases and prevent spread of COVID-19 in the community.
+B.C. has expanded testing to find new cases and prevent spread of COVID-19 in the community.

 Looking for test results?
 Go to our